Brewers vs. Pirates Player Props Betting Odds

 - Strikeouts Prop: Over/Under 5.5 (Over Odds: -159)

-- The Brewers will send Freddy Peralta (5-7) to the mound for his 16th start this season.
+- Corbin Burnes (5-5) will take to the mound for the Brewers and make his 17th start of the season.

+- In 16 starts this season, he's earned a quality start in nine of them.

-- Peralta has pitched five or more innings in five straight games and will look to extend that streak.
+- Burnes will look to finish five or more innings for the 15th start in a row.

-- He has two appearances with no earned runs allowed in 15 chances this season.
+- He has three appearances with no earned runs allowed in 16 chances this season.

 |Opponent